mieky/mieky.github.io/_posts/2016-01-06-pay-attention-twitter.md

 I have been an active Twitter user since 2008.
 Had I known back then it will still be relevant ten years into the future, <a href="https://twitter.com/mieky/status/947951002">my first tweet</a> might have been wittier.
 TweetDeck served me fine for a time, but at some point Twitter suffered what I consider a horrible brain-fart and turned downright hostile towards external client developers.
 I've stuck with the official Twitter clients thereafter.

-A month ago I got fed up with ads on my timeline, like this:
+A month ago I got fed up with ads on my timeline.
+They are like this:

 <img src="/images/twitter-xamarin-tweet.jpg" alt="" />

-... and some stupid mobile game with In-App Purchases I'm never going to try, and then another, and another.
-I lost count...
+... or some stupid mobile game with In-App Purchases that's a clone of another with the same gameplay and graphics I'm never going to try, and then another, and another.
+At some point I lost count...

 ... and bought the new version of Tweetbot.
 It's a great client with some nifty UI tricks and features, including not showing any ads like the official client does!
 I tried my best to get by, but somehow I just felt not in control.
 It's hard to pinpoint, but the level of awareness one gets from the official client in terms of how people react to your tweets is superior.
 I don't blame the authors, as they are forced to work with a crippled-down version of the Twitter API.